Implement system properties as APIs

 Note that the Rust library name is generated by converting the sysprop_library name to lowercase, replacing . and - with _, and then prepending lib and appending _rust.

-In the above example, you could access defined properties as follows.
+In the preceding example, you could access defined properties as follows.

 Rust example: